Geneva Academy of International Humanitarian Law and Human Rights

-The Geneva Academy of International Humanitarian Law and Human Rights (Académie de droit international humanitaire et de droits humains à Genève) is a postgraduate joint center (between the University of Geneva and the Graduate Institute of International and Development Studies) founded in 2006 and located in Geneva, Switzerland.
-The faculty includes professors from both founding institutions and guest professors from major universities.
+The Geneva Academy of International Humanitarian Law and Human Rights (Académie de droit international humanitaire et de droits humains à Genève) is a postgraduate joint center (of the University of Geneva and the Graduate Institute of International and Development Studies) founded in 2006 and located in Geneva, Switzerland.
+The faculty includes professors from both founding institutions and visiting professors from major universities.

-It is located in the Villa Moynier building, which was built in 1847 and was owned by Gustave Moynier, co-founder of the International Committee of the Red Cross.
+It is located in Villa Moynier, built in 1845 and previously owned by Gustave Moynier, co-founder and first President of the International Committee of the Red Cross.
+The first Geneva Convention of 1864 was drafted here, an event that marked the birth of modern humanitarian law.